 While I’ve played the arcade original, there were many Spy Hunter games released when I grew up and all of them were terrible.
 This version is no exception as somehow it doesn’t translate to 3D very well.

 Gameloft and I don’t really get along.
-They used to release good Java mobile games back in the day, but after smartphones took off they released nothing but free to play or pay to win garbage.
+They used to release good Java mobile games back in the day, but after smartphones took off they released nothing but free-to-play or pay-to-win garbage.
 Sadly, this leaked over into handhelds a few times and the Vita was no exception.
-Injection is a dumbed down port of Asphalt 6: Adrenaline for mobile phones.
-A mobile game being directly ported to a handheld isn’t the best of ideas and this game proves why.
+Injection is a dumbed-down port of Asphalt 6: Adrenaline for mobile phones.
+A mobile game directly ported to a handheld isn’t the best of ideas and this game proves why.

-With all of the pay to win aspects taken out of Asphalt, this is a rare opportunity to see how the game would play if all microtransactions and other cancer-riddled stuff is stripped out.
-On the surface, it’s a reasonably accessible and playable racing game with licensed cars, more like a low budget PS2 title.
+With all of the pay-to-win aspects taken out of Asphalt, this is a rare opportunity to see how the game would play if all microtransactions and other cancer-riddled stuff is stripped out.
+On the surface, it’s a reasonably accessible and playable racing game with licensed cars, more like a low-budget PS2 title.
 The tracks are boring but work, with boost icons and jumps.
-The purpose of the game it to boost your way through the track as much as you can and take shortcuts.
+The purpose of the game is to boost your way through the track as much as you can and take shortcuts.
 Once you fill your boost meter you can go into Adrenaline mode which allows you to easily knock cars off the road Burnout style and zoom ahead.
 I found the cars all pretty much handle the same, drifting is awful, and the whole game feels stiff and poorly made.

 This was a decent year for racers as the two behemoths went toe-to-toe for the first time in years.
 Racers from nearly every series came out this year, but somehow didn’t quite make the splash we had hoped.